seraph-foundation/cherub-dex/docs/docs/about/terminology.md

 ## 1, 1

 This meme refers to the [prisoner's dilemma](/docs/about/terminology#prisoners-dilemma).
-In the case of Cherub, it involves solely bonding.
+In the case of the Cherub Protocol, it involves solely bonding.

 | | Stake | Bond | Sell |
 |-|-------|------|------|